microsoft/MMdnn/mmdnn/conversion/pytorch/README.md

 # PyTorch README

-Currently, we only implemented the IR -> PyTorch part.
+Currently, we have already implemented both the the PyTorch -> IR part and the IR -> PyTorch part.

-I am implementing the PyTorch parser in branch [pytorch](https://github.com/Microsoft/MMdnn/tree/pytorch) and have some issue with getting layer shape and jit CppOP.
-Waiting for JIT completion.
+The PyTorch parser is modified from branch [pytorch](https://github.com/Microsoft/MMdnn/tree/pytorch) , using jit CppOP to build the graph.

-Any contribution to PyTorch parser (PyTorch -> IR) is welcome.
+Any contribution is welcome.

 ## Extract PyTorch pre-trained models